First-order Newton-type Estimator for Distributed Estimation and Inference: Introduction

 \section{Introduction}

 The development of modern technology has enabled data collection of unprecedented size, which poses new challenges to many statistical estimation and inference problems.
-For example, given $N$ samples, a classical estimation approach usually formulates a maximum likelihood estimation (MLE) problem and then solves the MLE by a deterministic optimization method (e.g., gradient descent or Newton method).
-However, when the sample size $N$ is excessively large, there are two major obstacles when adopting this approach.
-First, a standard machine does not have enough memory to load the entire dataset all at once.
+First, given $N$ samples with a very large $N$, a standard machine might not have enough memory to load the entire dataset all at once.
 Second, a deterministic optimization approach is computationally expensive.
-To address the storage and {computation} issues, distributed computing methods, originated from computer science literature, has been recently introduced into statistics.
+To address the storage and computation issues, distributed computing methods, originated from computer science literature, has been recently introduced into statistics.
 A general distributed computing scheme partitions the entire dataset into $L$ parts, and then loads each part into the memory to compute a local estimator.
 The final estimator will be obtained via some communication and aggregation among local estimators.

-Second, to further accelerate the computation, we consider stochastic first-order methods (e.g., stochastic gradient/subgradient descent (SGD)), which have been widely adopted in practice.
+To further accelerate the computation, we consider stochastic first-order methods (e.g., stochastic gradient/subgradient descent (SGD)), which have been widely adopted in practice.
 There are a few significant advantages of SGD.
 First, as a first-order method, it only requires the subgradient information.
-As compared to second-order Newton-type approaches, it is not only computationally efficient and more scalable but also has a wider range of applications to problems where the empirical Hessian matrix does not exist.
-Second, a stochastic approach is much more efficient than its deterministic counterpart.
-For example, in a typical regression problem with $p$-dimensional predictors, the mini-batch SGD enjoys a low per-iteration time complexity of $O(mp)$, where $m$ is the mini-batch size.
-In contrast, the deterministic gradient descent, which evaluates the gradient on the entire dataset with $n$ samples at each iteration, has a per-iteration complexity of $O(np)$, where $n$ is much larger than $m$.
-Although SGD has been widely studied in machine learning and optimization (see Section \ref{sec:related}), using SGD for the purpose of statistical inference has not been sufficiently explored.
+As compared to \emph{second-order Newton-type} approaches, it is not only computationally efficient and more scalable but also has a wider range of applications to problems where the empirical Hessian matrix does not exist (e.g., when the loss is non-smooth such as quantile regression).
+Second, a stochastic approach is usually more efficient than its deterministic counterpart.
+Although SGD has been widely studied in machine learning and optimization, using SGD for the purpose of statistical inference has not been sufficiently explored.

 This paper studies a general statistical estimation and inference problem under the distributed computing setup.
 As we mentioned, to achieve an efficient computation, we restrict ourselves to the use of only stochastic subgradient information.
 In particular, consider a general statistical estimation problem in the following risk minimization form,